 Implementation Guidance 17.17: If the Applicant getting Applicant Support prevails in an auction, there should be restrictions placed on the applicant from assigning the Registry Agreement, and/or from any Change of Control for a period of no less than three (3) years.
 This restriction seeks to prevent gaming of the Applicant Support Program whereby an applicant transfers its ownership of a registry to a third party in exchange for any form of financial gain.
 However, assignments that become necessary for the following reasons shall be permitted:

-Assignments due to going out of business
+Assignments due to the TLD being unable to meet its financial obligations and unable to secure financing or restructure operations to carry out operations in the short-term

 Assignments due to death or retirement of a majority shareholder